Campaign of the Month: October 2017

 Jackson Kibbe is loyal to three things: publicity, a juicy story, and the Malveaux family.
 Their designated hitman in Louisiana media, he’s risen to the lofty position of editor for the Times-Picayune mostly through nepotism, but also maintains a ‘news blog’ on the side not directly linked to him, where he’s published many of his most sensitive stories he can’t get into the paper under the name ‘Axis’.
 Directly responsible for leaking everything from damaging internal memos belonging to environmental groups, to graphic photos of democratic politicians engaged in unsavory actions, to stolen medical records belonging to 17-year-old girls like Hillary Cherry.
 An incurable gossip and flirt, his cruelty was on full display when he posted not only Hillary’s medical records, but photos of her, pale as a sheet with a tear streaked face, as she was loaded into the ambulance following her suicide attempt.

-35-year-old principle caretaker for Camillia Malveaux, Jordan is a live-in licensed practical nurse and physical therapist who also in theory serves as a ‘caretaker’ for Gabriel Malveaux in the frequent absence of his parents, Jordan was brought in almost ten years ago after Camillia was first released from the hospital with her first hip fracture to help her with physical therapy and recovery.
-Small but stoutly built, Jordan spends much of his free time as a gym rat and, on the rare occasions in which he’s able to get the time off, he competes in amateur bodybuilding competitions.
-Though he and the old bag did not originally hit it off well, she’s subsequently grown quite fond of him over the last ten years as her own family has withdrawn from her, and today he’s one of the few individuals that can talk her down from beating the maids and screaming at the family’s chef.
-The rare days that he’s not frequent she’s typically incredibly cantankerous and difficult with her stand in caretaker.
-In truth he’s grown fond and protective of her as well, having seen behind her veneer, coming to understand why she is who she is, and what she has endured and accomplished in her long life.
-Well compensated and comfortable, he is mildly but increasingly concerned as to what he’s going to do if and when the old woman passes away.
-Also relatively friendly with Gabriel Malveaux, who he occasionally works out with and largely leaves to his own devices.
-Originally from Texas and a dire hard fan of the Dallas Cowboys.
-Very plainspoken and genuine.
+35-year-old principle caretaker for Camillia Malveaux, Jordan is a live-in LPN (licensed practical nurse) and physical therapist who also theoretically serves as a ‘caretaker’ for Gabriel Malveaux during the frequent absences of the young man’s parents.
+Jordan was brought in almost ten years ago after Camillia was released from the hospital with her first hip fracture, and help the Malveaux matriarch with her physical therapy and recovery.
+Small but stoutly built, and originally from Texas (he remains a die-hard fan of the Dallas Cowboys) Jordan spends much of his free time as a gym rat, and on the rare occasions when he’s able to get time off, he competes in amateur bodybuilding competitions.
+Camillia initially hit off with him poorly, but she’s since grown fond of his plainspoken and genuine demeanor—and only has so many people to talk to now that most of the Baton Rouge Malveauxes have left the family home.
+Today Jordan is one of the few individuals who can talk her down from beating the maids or screaming at the family chef, and she’s invariably cantankerous with stand-in caretakers on the rare days when her preferred one isn’t present.
+Jordan, for his part, has grown fond of Camillia now that he’s come to understand who she is and what she has endured and accomplished over her long life.
+It also doesn’t hurt that he’s very well-compensated for his job, though he’s mildly and increasingly concerned as to what he’s going to do when the old woman passes away.
+He is also relatively friendly with Gabriel Malveaux, who he occasionally works out with and otherwise leaves to his own devices.

 High school and college beauty pageant winner (former Miss.
 Louisiana), Kayla grew up wanting to be a cop after her father’s tragic murder when she was nine years old.
 Upon joining the force however she found herself not assigned to homicide, or even beat patrols, but rather to VICE, where her striking looks and sultry voice proved tremendously effective at luring in would be Johns in prostitution stings.
 Though discouraged by the work, which left her feeling cheap and dirty, she persisted in the hope it would lead to better things right up until it became apparent that there was neither interest nor intent to move her out of her role as little more than bait for the pettiest of crimes.
 The last straw came when she found several other VICE squad members had been taking and sharing nude photos of her in the shower and locker rooms without her knowledge.
 When Roger Ferris approached her after the arrest of a Malveaux ally she was all to ready to jump ship into the private sector, regardless of the work offered, taking with her all evidence of the man’s indiscretion and embracing a private sector paycheck that was substantially better – and a boss that didn’t treat her like a bimbo.
 She’s extremely bitter towards the NOPD and frequently bickers with Drew Harrington when the two are forced to interact, but is more generally disillusioned as to the nature of criminal justice as a whole.
 She’s been discretely sleeping with Roger for the last 18 months, though both have been unwilling to make a commitment to an actual relationship.
 The matter is complicated by the fact that she frequently works as a honeypot for the Malveaux family, drawing in men with access to valuable secrets, influence, or damaging information on the Malveaux family, though that’s hardly the only role she works in.
 She’s grown more comfortable with the role as she got away from using it in the pursuit of ‘justice’ and is capable of more readily seeing the value of what she does in practical, if not moral terms.
 Also works occasionally as a discrete bodyguard that is often mistaken for a personal assistant because of her looks, though she’s typically only used in that role when for some reason extra manpower is required (for instance, foreign trips).
 Thanks most men are easily manipulated by her looks, and frequently jokes about the matter with Margaret Ramsey, who in turn offers (perhaps jokingly?) to help her out by removing the need for male companionship.